fletchjeff/airflow_xray_classifier/README.md

 0 directories, 2 files
 ```

+You also need to copy the `KUBECONFIG` file for the cluster ino the `include/` directory.
+The is usually located at `~/.kube/config`.
+Again you may have multiple cluster contexts in that file, so you can delete the ones you don't need before copying over.

-There two files will be copied into the Docker image used for the local deployment are *not* pushed to the git repo, so the credentials will remain relatively safe.
+These files will be copied into the Docker image used for the local deployment and are *not* pushed to the git repo, so the credentials will remain relatively safe.

+#### 2.2 Update the `Dockerfile`
 Next open the `Dockerfile` file and update the environment variables with the information you created in step 1.

 ```Dockerfile